MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 - **Production-grade security and observability:** The data used in your EDA phase will likely be production data, which requires you to follow production practices to secure that data and monitor the platform.
 To that end, your platform should support all necessary security controls, like access and authorization, encryption at rest and in transit, and regional requirements.
 Likewise, it should support robust monitoring and alerting functionality, including logging and auditability.

-- **MLFlow support:** Your EDA platform should make it possible to choose a platform like Azure Data Science virtual machine (DSVM) that enables integration with MLFlow for tracking your experiments.
-Determining which combination of data, code, and parameters produces a particular result can become a daunting task.
-By integrating MLflow with Azure DSVM, you can ensure that your EDA and machine learning workflows are efficient, reproducible, and scalable.

 - **Secure networking:** The platform should support private networking to access centralized repositories for container images, data, and code assets.

+- **MLFlow support:** Your EDA platform should make it possible to choose a platform that enables integration with MLFlow for tracking your experiments.
+MLFlow is recommended as a machine learning protocol because it provides the following benefits:

+  - *Experiment tracking:* MLflow allows you to track experiments by recording parameters, metrics, and artifacts.
+This is essential during EDA to keep track of different data preprocessing steps, feature engineering techniques, and their impacts on model performance.

+  - *Reproducibility:* By logging all the details of your experiments, MLflow ensures that you can reproduce your results, which is critical for validating findings.

+  - *Data and model versioning:* MLflow helps in versioning datasets and models, which makes managing different versions of data transformations and models tested easier.

+  - *Collaborative work:* MLflow provides a centralized platform where data scientists can share their experiments and results, facilitating collaboration and knowledge sharing.

+### Recommendations

 - **Use [Azure Machine Learning (AML)](/azure/machine-learning/overview-what-is-azure-machine-learning):** Use [AML compute instance](/azure/machine-learning/concept-compute-instance?view=azureml-api-2) with team-level file shares as your EDA platform.
 Unless your team or organization are already using a suitable hosting platform, like GPU-enabled compute clusters in Databricks for example, in which case it may be more appropriate to remain on that platform.

 > [!NOTE]
 > Do not build a full EDA platform unless you need to.
 GPU-optimized compute is expensive and is not appropriate if your use case doesn't require it.